 Your username is your UUN plus "@ed.ac.uk", e.g. "email@example.com".

-Your password is the password you specified when registering for the Wireless service.
+Your password is the password you use to access Office 365.

 If asked for an "Outer Identity", "Anonymous Identity" or "Roaming Identity", leave it blank.